Get 10% OFF all Installations in our Spring Promo! Use Promo Code SPRING10. Get a Quote.

 How much weight can my loft floor carry?

 After we have formed your new loft storage floor we recommend a permanent maximum storage capacity of 25kg per square metre.
-These calculations are taken after the weight of your new storage floor has been formed and also takes into account the frequent added weight and movement of an average-sized person.
+These calculations are taken after the weight of your new storage floor has been formed and also take into account the frequent added weight and movement of an average-sized person.

 Why is airflow important in a loft?